List of The Adventures of the Galaxy Rangers characters: Niko

-Niko is an archaeologist specialising in ancient cultures, and has innate psychic abilities.
-She carries a large gun and knows martial arts.
-Her series 5 implant boosts her psychic abilities and she can create shields, lift objects, and has clairvoyance.
-Ranger Niko's implant acts as a psionic amplifier, boosting her innate psionic abilities by adding power from the converted radiation into a psionic boost which can increase her range from simple tactile up to lightyears distant.
+Niko is an archaeologist specializing in ancient cultures.
+She possesses innate psionic abilities, which allow her to create shields, telekinetically lift objects, and perform clairvoyance.
+Niko's implant acts as an amplifier, boosting her psionic abilities and increasing their range to several light years.
 She can also generate a shield of ambient energy which will dramatically drain her implant, but can be augmented by touching the other rangers and drawing power from them.
-This shield can defend against all forms of attack, but cannot be held for long.
-Throughout the series a romantic tension exists between her and Goose.

-Born on the failed colony world of Alspeth, she was found after the destruction of her colony by Ariel from the haven world of Xanadu.
-Having been relocated to her new haven, Niko was raised and her psychic abilities were nurtured.
+Niko was born on the colony Alspeth and raised on the planet Xanadu after Alspeth was destroyed.
 At the age of 19, she left Xanadu to return to her people and joined the Galaxy Rangers.
 After the academy, she was accepted into the experimental Series 5 program.
-She was later assigned to the Series 5 Rangers as their mystic and archaeological expert - due to the number of missions they embarked on involving new cultures and varied belief systems.
+She was later assigned to the Series 5 Rangers as their mystic and archaeological expert.